gugu131300/CMMSCL_DPI/README.md

 ### Step 1: Obtain protein PDB structure files
 python data_processing/download_all_pdb.py

-1、To obtain the PDB structure files for proteins, the following input files are required: protein_id.txt – This file contains the Uniprot IDs of all proteins and serves as the primary input for mapping protein sequences to structural data. non390_pidmapping.tsv – This file establishes a mapping between Uniprot IDs and their corresponding PDB IDs, which are necessary for retrieving the structural information from the PDB database.
+- To obtain the PDB structure files for proteins, the following input files are required: protein_id.txt – This file contains the Uniprot IDs of all proteins and serves as the primary input for mapping protein sequences to structural data. non390_pidmapping.tsv – This file establishes a mapping between Uniprot IDs and their corresponding PDB IDs, which are necessary for retrieving the structural information from the PDB database.
 The PDB IDs need to be retrieved from the UniProt ID mapping tool available at:👉 https://www.uniprot.org/id-mapping On the left panel, select "UniProtKB/AC ID" as the input.
 On the right panel, choose "PDB" as the output.
 This mapping file (non390_pidmapping.tsv) will then be used to fetch the relevant PDB structures for each protein.
-2、Use AlphaFold predictions if no PDB file is available.
+- Use AlphaFold predictions if no PDB file is available.
-3、Select the best PDB file (based on resolution & coverage).
+- Select the best PDB file (based on resolution & coverage).
-4、Convert proteins & compounds into graphs.
+- Convert proteins & compounds into graphs.
-5、Train & test the model.
+- Train & test the model.
 ### Step 2: Convert protein structures into graphs
 python protein_graph.py